Apple stumble seen opening door for rivals

 The lukewarm reception given for the new phone also hit shares in Apple's suppliers.

+In Japan, the country's second-largest mobile carrier KDDI (9433.T) will sell Apple's new iPhone, ending rival operator Softbank's (9984.T) reign as the sole provider in Japan.

-(Additional reporting by Miyoung Kim in Seoul, Argin Chang in Taipei and Devidutta Tripathy in New Delhi; Writing by Anshuman Daga; Editing by Alex Richardson, Greg Mahlich and Will Waterman)
+(Additional reporting by Tarmo Virki in Helsinki, Argin Chang in Taipei and Devidutta Tripathy in New Delhi; Writing by Anshuman Daga; Editing by Alex Richardson, Greg Mahlich)